-This is a notice of the Presidential declaration of a major disaster for the State of Washington (FEMA-4056-DR), dated March 5, 2012, and related determinations.
+This is a notice of the Presidential declaration of a major disaster for the State of Washington (FEMA-4083-DR), dated September 25, 2012, and related determinations.

 FOR FURTHER INFORMATION CONTACT:

-I have determined that the damage in certain areas of the State of Washington resulting from a severe winter storm, flooding, landslides, and mudslides during the period of January 14-23, 2012, is of sufficient severity and magnitude to warrant a major disaster declaration under the Robert T. Stafford Disaster Relief and Emergency Assistance Act, 42 U.S.C.
+I have determined that the damage in certain areas of the State of Washington resulting from a severe storm, straight-line winds, and flooding on July 20, 2012, is of sufficient severity and magnitude to warrant a major disaster declaration under the Robert T. Stafford Disaster Relief and Emergency Assistance Act, 42 U.S.C.
 5121 et seq. (the “Stafford Act”).
 Therefore, I declare that such a major disaster exists in the State of Washington.